Croydon/blog/content/2024/04/interaction-in-virtual-and-augmented-reality-project.md

 Another annoying obstacles has been the iteration time for each (change -> build -> test) cyclus.
 Whenever I changed a script of my project, the Unity Editor starts to re-import all Assets (scripts count as assets in Unity's terminology), leaving me with a progress bar that takes one to two minutes.
 Only after that, I can even trigger a new build.
 If you are doing this for a few months, it becomes almost like a trance where you oftentimes don't even know anymore if you waited for the first process to finish or the second one.
 Unity lacks a clear indication if there were any project changes after the last build.

 The Meta integration (and the former Oculus integration) provide another option to build the project for a Meta Quest device, besides the default Unity build options.
 Those Meta build dialogs promise to be quicker, since they are using better caching.
-For my project it turns out, that those builds took ~ 12 - 14 minutes for each build, while the default Unity build option took around 8 - 9 minutes (at the time where I made the switch, it is now even faster, since I removed a lot of unused assets from the project).
+For my project it turns out, that those builds took ~ 12 - 14 minutes for each build, while the default Unity build option took around 8 - 9 minutes, at the time when I started to use the default build.
+It is now even faster, since I removed a lot of unused assets from the project and applied some more recommended settings (e.g. [disabling strip engine code](https://blog.unity.com/engine-platform/better-build-times-and-iteration-speed-for-quest), [commit](https://github.com/Croydon/tuda-vr-parkour/commit/473850f2f4146e91d7c7cc7c50a0de7b05028dd5)).

 ## CI / CD